-The attributes of the estimands corresponding to the primary efficacy endpoints are summarized in [Table 1](#).
+The attributes of the estimands corresponding to the primary efficacy endpoints are summarized in Table 1 for the United States (US) and the European Union (EU) regulatory agencies.
 In addition, the attribute of treatment is a single dose of BOTOX [REDACTED] or placebo.